 Hayler’s work for the Elite Traveller Magazine groups restaurants by location, creating the perfect guide to eating out overseas.
 From Sunday roasts in London to hidden gems in Tokyo, Barcelona, and Sydney—he specializes in top-end tasting, with standout meals including “tender octopus coated with panko breadcrumbs” and “meltingly tender pork ‘paper’ with pork liver and roasted onion”.

 Hayler has written and contributed to three books about food, including 1001 Restaurants to Experience Before You Die.
+In order to fulfill his requests, restaurants and their suppliers started using the fishing app to catch the best quality fish, so they can make a delicious meal.
 But keeping up with the critic’s pricey tastes could prove difficult.
 He describes his passion for fine dining as like following a football team and has admitted to spending hundreds on some of his favorite meals.

 When a New York Times top pick, Ruth Reichl passed on the distribution to become supervisor of Gourmet in 1999.
 The magazine stopped distribution in 2009, and from that point forward the pundit has composed a food diary, Save Me The Plums, which was delivered recently.